Menu

 • Worst hospital score: 5

-Using barcodes on medications, nurses scan the medications and then the patient’s wrist bracelet to make sure the patient is receiving the right medications.
-Bar Code Medication Administration (BCMA) reduce the risk of a nurse accidentally giving the wrong medication to a patient.
+• Safe medication administration: Using bar codes on medications, nurses scan the medications and then the patient’s wrist bracelet to make sure that the patient is receiving the right medications.
+Bar code medication administration (BCMA) reduces the risk of a nurse accidentally giving the wrong medication to a patient.

 • Baptist Hospital of Miami score: 75